-SplashData, a password-management application provider, has released the fifth edition of their annual “Worst Passwords List,” putting the spotlight on the poor password habits of Internet users.
+SplashData, a password-management application provider, has released another round of their annual “Worst Passwords List,” putting the spotlight on the poor password habits of Internet users.
 Unbelievably, the most terrible—and most common—passwords remain the same: “123456” and “password.”

 Despite all of the warnings and notifications that have attempted to permeate the public consciousness, people are still using these risky and unsafe options, leading to the conclusion that they either don’t know or don’t care about the great risk such weak passwords pose to their data.